 Open topic with navigation

 1. Predefined type: Select the 'Predefined type' from the drop down menu, allowing you to link one summary category to another.
-These 'Predefined types' are Weekend, Weekday, Holiday, Backup, Locked, Off, Need Off, Wish Off, Overtime, Adjusted, Whole, Split, Pay Period and names of days of the week (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday), Adjustments.
+These 'Predefined types' are Weekend, Weekend Count, Weekday, Holiday, Backup, Locked, Off, Need Off, Wish Off, Overtime, Adjusted, Whole, Split, Pay Period and names of days of the week (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday), Adjustments.
 If you divided your current scheduling 'location' into 'sites', the created site names are available as 'Predefined Category Names'.

 Example: If you already completed creation of a DAY SHIFTS summary category and selected WEEKEND as the Name of the 'Summary Category' you are currently creating, the drop down menu offers DAY as one of the options.
 Select DAY in the Predefined type drop down menu to create a WEEKEND DAY category, which will summarize all Day shifts that are worked on a weekend.